DashInvests/manual/1 - Manual.md

 “First money in” doesn’t necessarily mean lead investor -- sometimes we may be the only investors, sometimes one of many.
 Sometimes the founder will set the terms, sometimes another investor will, sometimes we will.
 We are indifferent on this.
 When we're willing to invest, we're willing to set the terms; whether other investors follow depends.

-We are more than happy to invest in companies that might take a very long time to prove they are on to something -- our investor, the Dash DAO, has a decades-long view and is willing to build for the long-term.
+We are more than happy to invest in companies that might take a very long time to prove they are onto something -- our investor, the Dash DAO, has a decades-long view and is willing to build for the long-term.
 We do not have a fixed time horizon to expect our companies to return capital.
 In fact, we prefer companies who are building for permanence.

 ### Sources